 (Last Updated: November 27, 2020)

 Since the global outbreak of Covid-19, predictions and expectations on the impacts and roles of ecommerce during this time have been commonplace.

 The objective of this article is therefore not to add more fuel to the fire by stating WakeupData's own predictions.
 Instead, we've been discussing the impacts and required actions at length with our ecommerce clients, and here we offer some of their comments and ideas.

-Combined with this, we're taking a look at the hard data to offer an impartial guide to what it tells us, and what we can expect to happen over the next few weeks and months of 2020.
+Combined with this, we're taking a look at the data to offer an impartial guide to what it tells us, and what we can expect to happen over the remaining weeks of 2020.

 We will strive to keep this article updated to give you the best possible insights:

 Many marketing experts initially predicted that e-commerce sales would increase rapidly as COVID-19 cases increased, leading to global restrictions on socialising and enforcing greater social distancing.
 In practice though, the results so far have shown a different story with a more mixed bag among several ecommerce industries.

 In fact, 36% of sellers predict their sales will actually decline due to supply chain issues, product shortages, shipping delays, and the potential for demand to drop as the economy fluctuates.

 As the graph from Quantum Metric (below) shows, 36% of ecommerce retailers interviewed reported an expected downturn for their business, with only marginally more predicting an increase in purchasing from consumers (38%).